 As an educator, he teaches privately and as an adjunct professor at Ashland University, the University of Mount Union, and Lakeland Community College and has published transcriptions and lessons through Premier Guitar magazine and Mel Bay Publications ("Ben Monder Compositions, Volume 1").

 As an active composer, Jeremey writes for numerous ensembles that he performs in.
-He also writes for and performs on a custom 9-string electric guitar, which extends the range of a standard electric guitar both lower and higher.
+He also writes for and performs on an 8-string electric guitar, which extends the range of a standard electric guitar an octave lower.
 As both and electric guitarist and a fan of classical music, Jeremey is an advocate for the electric guitar as a serious instrument in the classical idiom, and works to compose and perform chamber music for the instrument.

-Lastly, Jeremey is also a recording engineer and the proprieter of Popemobile Studios, focusing on mixing and mastering audio recordings, as well as mobile audio capture.
+Lastly, Jeremey is also a recording engineer and the proprietor of Popemobile Studios, focusing on mixing and mastering audio recordings, video editing, as well as mobile audio capture.
 Visit popemobilestudios.com for more info.

 Fate soon intervened again for young Jeremey, and during a routine visit to Borders, Jeremey was compelled to purchase "Blues Dues" by Joe Pass.
 When he gave that album a listen, he knew that it meant something.
 He knew that there was something deeper going on.
 He knew that this album was important.
 He hadn't the foggiest idea why, but he knew.
 The collection of jazz music began to grow, and Jeremey knew that jazz was a style he wanted to learn (power chord rock songs were getting kind of easy to play at this point).